apereo/cas-initializr/README.md

-# CAS Initializer
+# CAS Initializr

 CAS Initializr provides a build system and an API to dynamically generate CAS overlays.
-The project is a based on [Spring Initializer](https://github.com/spring-io/initializr).
+The project is a based on [Spring Initializr](https://github.com/spring-io/initializr).

 ## Build

-You will need JDK 11 to run the CAS Initializer locally.
+You will need JDK 11 to run the CAS Initializr locally.

 ```bash
 ./gradlew clean build